Whitehouse Street regeneration

 The regeneration of the area around Whitehouse Street is a new project to transform this area of Bedminster, so that it supports Bristol’s growing population and economy.

 - create a better environment for residents and businesses

 - help respond to city challenges, including:

-- homes for Bristol’s growing population
+- the need for homes for Bristol’s growing population

-- the climate and ecological emergency
+- the climate and ecological emergencies

 - the coronavirus (COVID-19) pandemic